gnu3ra/Scatterbrain-Protocol/README.md

 Indicates how overwhelmed the sender is on a scale of 2 to 127.
 Basically used to help avoid clients that are in areas of congestion.
 0 means manual high priority, IE the user is aggressively 'wardriving', and 1 means manual low priority, IE user is in a fast moving car and being nice to the network.

 Hardware Services
 Mask of 8 bits, each set individually to notify the receiving end what hardware the client has.
-Bluetooth LE is implied because you would need to have it to recieve the message
 bit 0: wifi p2p
 bit 1: wifi infrastructure client
 bit 2: wifi infrastructure AP